Top 10 Posts for Keeping Relationships Healthy

 Maria spends lots of money on gifts for her nieces and nephews but never gets a thank you.

 When there are unresolved resentments, family can be a painful reminder of what still hurts.
 This makes getting together a drag instead of a joy.
 To read more click here or on the image The Art of Letting Resentments Go.

 9. How to Start Recovering from Codependent Relationships

 Codependency is a trap.
 If you struggle with people pleasing or have difficulty setting boundaries, relationships become lop-sided.
 The codependent person ends up doing all the heavy lifting.
 You give until it hurts.

 But since it's only hurting you, you think it's not that bad.
 You want to be liked more than you want to risk being honest.
 People pleasing triggers a negative cycle of self-neglect that is the hallmark of codependency.
 To read more click the image or here How to Start Recovering from Codependent Relationships.

 10. Detachment for Surviving Addiction

 Detachment is letting another person experience their consequences instead of taking responsibility for their problems.
 It's focusing on yourself rather than rescuing them.
 This concept helps whenever you're trying to change or stop someone else's behavior.
 To read more click Detachment for Surviving Addiction.

-I’ve created a private resource library including 15 Steps too Setting Healthy Boundaries and 20 Ways to Detach with Love and many other tips to help you create amazing relationships.
+I’ve created a private resource library including 15 Steps to Setting Healthy Boundaries and 20 Ways to Detach with Love and more to help you create amazing relationships.
+Click the image below to sign up!